The American Harp Journal Collegiate Writers Award

 • All submissions should be provided as a Microsoft Word document, Times New Roman 12 point font, double-spaced and sent to AHJEditor@harpsociety.org.
 The American Harp Journal follows the Chicago Manual of Style Guidelines.
 For stylistic issues related directly to music, see Writing About Music: A Style Sheet (3rd ed.) by D. Kern Holoman (UC Press, 2014).

-• All direct and indirect references to outside sources should be properly cited using CMS Notes and Bibliography Style.
+• All direct and indirect references to outside sources should be properly cited using Chicago Manual of Style (notes - bibliography).
 Easily verifiable general information should not be cited.
 Foreign language quotations should be translated and the translator credited.

 • Pictures must be submitted electronically and MUST be high resolution, meaning a minimum of 300 dpi or 1800 x 1200 pixels for a 4 x 6 image.
 An image that seems clear enough on the internet might not be suitable for print.
 You must also have permission to use the image and include attribution.